alexpohl/alexpohl.github.io/_pages/Resume.md

 Ongoing work

+- __Jingke Lin__, PhD student, 2026–2029, "Simulating the impact of a sudden carbon cycle perturbation on climate and marine biodiversity over the last 540 million years".
+Principal advisors: E. Pucéat, A. Pohl.
 - __Tristan VADSARIA__, Post-doc, 2024–2026, “Improving the representation of continental weathering in the cGENIE model".
 Advisor.
+- __Alexis BALEMBOIS__, PhD student, 2023–2026, “Study of global changes in biodiversity from 540 million years to now to better understand and anticipate future alterations in the context of anthropogenic climate change."
+Co-adviser.
+Principal advisors: G. Beaugrand, B. Lefebvre.

+Previous work

 - __Tom JOALLAND__, M2 student, 2025, "Geodynamical evolution, climate change and the development of zone of high marine primary productivity during the Late Cretaceous".
 Principal advisor.
 Co-adviser: E. Pucéat.
-- __Alexis BALEMBOIS__, PhD student, 2023–2026, “Study of global changes in biodiversity from 540 million years to now to better understand and anticipate future alterations in the context of anthropogenic climate change."
-Co-adviser.
-Principal advisers: G. Beaugrand, B. Lefebvre.

-Previous work

 - __Alexis BALEMBOIS, Research Engineer__, “Developing a model for the evolution of Phanerozoic marine biodiversity”. [left to start a PhD thesis with us]
 - __Daniel ELIAHOU, M.Sc.
 2nd year__ (ULCO), “Impact of global climate on biodiversity during the Ordovician”.
 Co-adviser.
 Principal adviser: G. Beaugrand. [now code developer for a private company]
 - __Thanh Nam NGO, 2nd year__ (Polytech Orléans), “Simulating marine biodiversity using a coupled climate-biodiversity model”.
 Principal adviser.
 Co-adviser: A. Brayard.